 - What does Urza’s Saga do for Lands?

 - What artifacts should I search up on the third chapter?

 - What are some drawbacks of playing Urza’s Saga?

-- How does Urza’s Sage interact with Thespian’s Stage?
+- How does Urza’s Saga interact with Thespian’s Stage?

-- Does Urza’s Sage replace Field of the Dead?
+- Does Urza’s Saga replace Field of the Dead?